 When the oranges have cooled, roughly chop them and remove any pips.
 Add the entire orange to the processor and blend till smooth.
 Add the almonds and baking powder and blend until thoroughly mixed.

-Pour the mixture in to the cake tin and bake for 60 to 90 minutes or until a skewer comes out dry from the centre.
+Pour the mixture in to the cake tin and bake for 60 to 90 minutes (all ovens vary so check it from 50 minutes on so it doesn’t get overcooked) and it’s done when a skewer comes out dry from the centre.

-Make the syrup by putting the orange juice and zest into the water the oranges were cooked in, along with the rest of the caster sugar.
-Boil until syrupy and serve with the cake dusted with the icing sugar.
+Meanwhile make the syrup by putting the orange juice and zest into the water the oranges were cooked in, along with the rest of the caster sugar.
+Boil until syrupy and pour straight over the cake while the cake is still hot in it’s tin, then dust the cake with the icing sugar.
+Take out of the tin when it’s cooled.